Some visit links earn us a commission.

 Quick verdict

-That said, Sesame Care wins on specific dimensions.
+Sesame Care is the better pick for most patients on overall scoring.
 Sesame is a cash-pay marketplace, not a program.
 Pay one fee, see one doctor, leave with a script.
 Cheapest path to a real branded GLP-1 prescription if you can fill it elsewhere.
-Zero ongoing care, which is the point and the limit.
+Zero ongoing care.
+That is the point and the limit.

 Side-by-side